Trillionaire (Bun B song): Remixes

-A chopped and screwed version of the track appears on the chopped and screwed version of the Trill O.G. album.
+A chopped and screwed version of the track appears on the chopped and screwed version of Trill OG.
 Another remix which became popular, but is not official, features the vocals of the song placed on the instrumental version of Bun B's song "Countin' Money".
-Southern rapper Lil Wyte did a freestyle for his mixtape Wyte Christmas II.
+Lil Wyte did a freestyle for his mixtape Wyte Christmas 2 (Let It SNO).

 Music video

 The video was shot and released in August 2010.
 The music video was shot in Houston, Texas and shows the various shots of the Houston skyline.